tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Ready to be increased in size when failover is required
 - Faster than pilot light but more expensive
 - Cheaper than ful active-active

+#### Multi-Site Active/Active

+- Multi-Site Active/Active - Both sites are active all the time
+- Data is constantly replicated from the primary site to backup.
+- Costs are generally 200% of the primary site
+- A full copy is running all the time
+- You can load balance across environments improving HA and performance